tryphe/trader/README.md

 What is Trader?
 ---------------
-Trader is a bot that manages a set of ping pong positions while working within the confines of exchange limits.
-These limits can include a maximum number of orders, minimum price, maximum price, etc. Trader can also make one-time, fill-or-kill, and maker/taker orders, and simulates these modes on exchanges without direct support.
+Trader is a bot that either makes manual orders for the users, and/or manages a set of ping-pong positions.
+Trader can make one-time, fill-or-kill, and maker/taker orders, and simulates these modes on exchanges without direct support.
+Trader also respects exchange limits like maximum number of orders, minimum price, maximum price, minimum lot size, price ticksize, etc.

 License
 ---------------